 - Incident-sharing between 9-1-1 and 988

 “We continue to see emergencies that evolve into larger incidents requiring cross-agency collaboration.
 We have also heard from the public safety professionals that we work with that there is room for improvement where data-sharing, notification and collaboration is concerned,” said Todd Piett, CEO of Rave Mobile Safety.
-“Rave Aware allows public safety officials to increase inter-agency coordination and awareness at the very start of an emergency situation – and that is an enormous benefit for first responders and the communities they protect.”
+“Rave Link allows public safety officials to increase inter-agency coordination and awareness at the very start of an emergency situation – and that is an enormous benefit for first responders and the communities they protect.”

 Critical emergency response has been traditionally hampered by the use of different CAD systems and versions with disparate data definitions.
 Point-to-point CAD integrations are costly and fragile; they often break when an agency upgrades or modifies a component.
 This lack of compatibility and interoperability limits visibility and capabilities across agencies.
-Rave Aware was developed to foster effective data-sharing; it does not require point-to-point connections between disjointed CAD systems or third-party tools.
+Rave Link was developed to foster effective data-sharing; it does not require point-to-point connections between disjointed CAD systems or third-party tools.

 About Rave Mobile Safety